 As more censuses became available, I was able to trace Nan’s 1891 residence with her mother and and recently widowed grandmother at Tettenhall, Wolverhampton.
 I also found her in the 1911 census where she was a live-in domestic servant at Alderley Lodge, Penn Road, Wolverhampton.
 Remarkably, the house still stands (220 Penn Road) and has recently been sold, so images are available online.
-The detail says:
+The particulars include:

 When Hattie met Sammy

 I had been barking up the wrong tree, as Dad said he thought she met his father, Samuel, in the Lichfield area, so I expected to find her there.
 Then I found a picture of Nan’s aunt Francis’s wedding (below).
 The gentleman on the right is Tom Cox, a colliery fireman and sometime local councillor.
 His wife was another of Nan’s aunts, known as “Auntie Cox”.
 When I followed this up I happened on a niece named (erroneously) Harriet Cox, but this was my nan visiting with her aunt Annie at Hednesford Road, Brownhills.
 This was little more than half a mile from where Sam lived, so I think that must be how they met, possibly at chapel.

 So, who was the father?